threehams/typescript-error-guide/README.md

 This one trips up everyone at some point.
 There's an explanation at [Object.keys and Object.entries](examples/object-keys-and-entries.ts).
 Don't worry, there's a reason for it - and a few ways to opt-in to the behavior you want.

+## I don't control the object being used.
+How do I use the `object` type?

+# React-Specific Errors

+## TypeScript isn't catching returning `undefined` within a component.

+Function components in React

+## I'm getting an error unless I include "children" in props.

+Props shoul

 # For Library Authors

 ## I want to make my library work with TypeScript.
 What's all this .d.ts nonsense?